 Specifically, it depends on what you want to measure.
 The engagement per tweet measure can tell you at what point your tweets reach their maximum performance levels.
 Track Social found this to be a similar number to Social Bakers.
 Per Track Social, response per tweet peaks at five and then drops off.

-So, if you want to wring the most value out of every tweet you send, tweet about five times each day.
+So, if you want to wring the most value out of posting on social media then tweet about five times each day.

 Remember: quality always trumps quantity so don’t start tweeting like a mad man for the sake of it!